 - Make a copy of WH Publication 1420 available, which is a poster that explains what employees’ rights are under the FMLA.

 - Information about the FMLA should also be included in any employee handbooks or other materials.
 If not, a copy about their rights must be provided if any employee submits a request for leave.

-If an employee requests leave that falls within the FMLA, they don’t need to specify that they’re taking FMLA leave — they just need to explain why the leave is needed.
+If an employee requests leave that falls within the FMLA requirements, they don’t need to specify that they’re taking FMLA leave — they just need to explain why the leave is needed.
 It’s up to you, the employer, to recognize it as FMLA leave.